tkareine/jekyll-minibundle-example/README.md

 ## Run the example

-First, compile SCSS source files:
+First, compile Sass source files:

 ``` bash
 bundle exec rake sass:compile
 ```

-Alternatively, for more convenient workflow, run Sass in watch mode so that you'll see the changes in the site when changing SCSS files:
+Alternatively, for more convenient workflow, run Sass in watch mode so that you'll see the changes in the site when changing `.scss` files:

 ``` bash
 bundle exec rake sass:watch